dsaidgovsg/terraform-modules/modules/aws-auth/README.md

 This module is required for use with many other Vault integration modules.
 Refer to each module's documentation on how they can be used together.

-In particular, when provisiond, the `user_data` scripts of the Core modules will attempt to retrieve a Vault token for use with [consul-template](https://github.com/hashicorp/consul-template) and consul-template will attempt to renew the token.
+In particular, when provisioned, the `user_data` scripts of the Core modules will attempt to retrieve a Vault token for use with [consul-template](https://github.com/hashicorp/consul-template) and consul-template will attempt to renew the token.